 If your body is flat/horizontal or more parallel to the water-line your swimming is far more effective and you feel more comfortable in the water.

-Length: The taller the person is, the faster the speed through the water.
+Length: The taller the person is, the faster their speed through the water.
 It is important that you are fully stretched horizontally in the water, as this will reduce your body's drag through the water and allow a higher speed.

 Rotation: In most sports, such as baseball, when the batter swings the baseball bat they will rotate the hips to increase the power of the swing.
 The same principle is applied to swimming.
 If you engage your hips and use your body's core muscles it will increase power.

-An efficient stroke significantly reduces wasted energy output through less drag in the water and a cleaner execution of hand and arm entry and recovery.
+An efficient swim stroke significantly reduces wasted energy output through less drag in the water and a cleaner execution of hand and arm entry and recovery.
 When considering a swimming technique for any stroke, analysis should follow the format described below, in this order:

 The leg kick controls your body position in the water, while the arm cycle will provide the propulsive force.
 The timing between the two is vital to the efficiency of the given stroke for a greater speed through the water with minimum wasted energy.